 Corrugated steel pipe in the past has been one of the other types of pipe materials used.
-The Department has experienced many failures with corrugated steel pipe.
-Most of the failures are due to the high acidity of the South Carolina soils which corrodes the wall of the galvanized corrugated steel pipe.
-Some installations have been noted to last only a brief few years before having to be replaced by another pipe material.
-For this reason, corrugated galvanized steel pipe is not permitted in future installations on South Carolina highways.
+Due to the high acidity of the South Carolina soils which corrodes the wall of the galvanized corrugated steel pipe, corrugated galvanized steel pipe is not permitted in future permanent installations on South Carolina highways.
+Corrugated galvanized steel pipe may be used, however, in temporary drainage applications.